aalperakiss/LocalAI/README.md

 computer.
 An open-weight language model runs on your machine through [Ollama](https://ollama.com), talks to Mechanical through the [mechanical-mcp](https://github.com/codersag/mechanical-mcp) server over stdio, and Mechanical itself is driven through PyMechanical's gRPC interface.
-No internet connection is used at runtime and nothing leaves the machine.
+Nothing leaves the machine.

 Two things it does: